stephr3/house-search/README.md

 Allow user to buy a house | --- | ---
 Show all bought houses on houses bought page | --- | ---
-Display house with a SOLD sign on index when bought | --- | ---
+Display house with a SOLD sign on index when bought | --- | --- Display mortgage price on house-tile | --- | ---

 ## Future Features